ProtostarLabs/synthetic_dataset_generation_system_for_vehicle_detection/README.md

 Where arguments are as follows:
 - cars_count - number of cars to be added to the scene
 - cameras_count - number of images to take per scene
 - lands_count - number of different scences

+**License**
+This project is licensed under the terms of the GNU GPLv3 license.